loic-sharma/pub_insights/README.md

       is_plugin = true AND
       is_latest = true
   ),
-  -- Plugins can contain an implementation for a platform, or they can point -- to another package that contains the implementation using -- 'flutter.plugin.[platform].default_package'.
-  -- This causes two rows per platform: one for the plugin, one for the implementation.
-  -- The implementation package is all care about, filter out plugins that -- point to a default implementation. plugins AS (
+  -- Plugins can point to the package that contains the implementation using -- 'flutter.plugin.[platform].default_package'.
+This causes two rows per -- platform: one for the plugin, one for the implementation.
+Remove this -- duplication by filtering out the row that points to the default implementation. plugins AS (
     SELECT
-      p.plugin,
-      p.id,
-      p.platform
+      p.id,       -- The package ID that contains a plugin implementation. p.plugin,   -- The flutter plugin the package implements. p.platform  -- The platform supported by this package ID.
-    FROM plugins p
+    FROM plugins_ p
     WHERE NOT EXISTS (
       SELECT 1
       FROM "package_versions.json"